pmahon2016/ddmon/README.md

 *make sure the ethernet cable is connected from the RPI to the AP/router  (this is required for eth0 to load for DHCP service)

-     Step 1: clone this repo to the root home dir of your RPI (/root/git clone https://github.com/pmahon2016/ddmon.git ) Step 2: set script permission on install.sh   (/root/ddmon/chmod u+x install.sh)
-     Step 3: to install apps and services type -> /root/ddmon/install.sh Step 4: to load DHCP & DNS type:
+     Step 1: clone this repo to the root home dir of your RPI (/root/git clone https://github.com/pmahon2016/ddmon.git ) Step 2: to install apps and services type -> /root/ddmon/install.sh
+   ###                THE RPI WILL REBOOT !!!!

+     Step 3: login with ssh to 192.168.1.10 to confgure your gmail account -Please be sure to setup an gmail mail account to use for alerts -Edit the /root/ddmon/email_config.py file to enter your google account information -Configure app security on gmail -> https://myaccount.google.com/lesssecureapps?pli=1

+     Step 4: Run the following services:
-                     -systemctl start bind9
+                      -systemctl start bind9   ( DNS Server)
                       -systemctl start isc-dhcp-server
-                     -if both start without any issue type -> systemctl restart bind9  (required to take log settings)

-     Step 5: Confgure gmail account and turn on DHCP monitoring tool.
-                      -Edit /root/ddmon/email_config.py file to enter your google account information -Please be sure to setup an gmail mail account -Configure app security on gmail -> https://myaccount.google.com/lesssecureapps?pli=1 -Run the monitor file       -> python3 /root/ddmon/dhcp_monitor.py (loads the DHCP monitoring file. as n device requests are generated, you should receive an email notification ) -After some activity,type -> python3 /ddmon/parsequeries.py  ( should generate a report on DNS requests)

-     Step 6: Run the DHCP monitoring tool as a service/process -systemctl start lease_renew.service
+                      -systemctl start lease_renew.service

    ### Finally: Make sure that the key services are running to confirm operation of your new DHCP and DNS server
        Type ->  systemctl status bind9  ( confirms DNS)
                 systemctl status isc-dhcp-server ( can give errors but start again and look in /var/log/syslog for cause) systemctl status lease_renew.service ( monitoring service - for alerts on new DHCP leases)

+                As devices get new leases from your DHCP, you should receive alerts from your gmail account.
+Check              /var/log/syslog for errors if something doesn't work
+                After some activity,type -> python3 /ddmon/parsequeries.py  ( should generate a report on DNS requests)

       ****this is a work-in-progress so leave your comments/Issues